 Study Programs in Tibetan Studies at UVa

-The study of Tibet at the graduate level may be pursued the UVa Department of Anthropology, the Department of East Asian Languages, Literatures, and Cultures, and the Department of Religious Studies.
+The study of Tibet at the graduate level may be pursued through the Department of East Asian Languages, Literatures, and Cultures and the Department of Religious Studies or through other departments in connection with one of these two programs.
 The study of Tibetan Buddhism and Bon has been an integral part of the humanities and social sciences at UVa for more than thirty-five years.
 Housed in the Department of Religious Studies, the Tibetan Buddhist Studies program maintains an international reputation for its graduate and undergraduate studies, its overseas programs, its innovative digital scholarship, and its ongoing promotion of research in Tibetan culture and society.
 Read more…

 Recognizing the import of study abroad programs for enhancing globally aware education, the University of Virginia was one of the first American universities to conduct an accredited academic program in Tibet.
-In conjunction with Tibet University in Lhasa and Qinghai Nationalities University in Ziling, UVa offers students three unique programs, a semester-long program in Lhasa, a summer language program in Lhasa, and a summer course in the Amdo region.
+UVa is proud to announce a new study abroad program in Bhutan, slated for fall semester 2017.
 Read more….